Accessories

 The hitch comes with large plates on the side for mounting to the Nissan frame.
 I cut them off with a sawzall and cutting torch.
 I then bolted the bumper mounts in place, fit the hitch, and tack welded it to the original bumper mounts.
 The hitch was then removed and welded fully.
 I spent about 4 hours on it total.

 It could be made stronger by fabricating new bumper mounts that go deeper into the frame.
 This would allow for another set of bolts to mount it to the Vanagon frame (which I figure is the weak link here).
-I've recently seen hitches on Ford Expeditions (The Ford Valdez) that look like they may curve around the back of the Vanagon better than the one I found.
-I would check it out before building another.

 I've towed up to about 6000 lbs so far.
 That was a full size Ditch Witch on a flatbed trailer.
 Crazy!
 I was being very careful.
 I use it often for towing electric cars up to about 3800 Lbs.
 I don't think that I'd regularly tow over that without replacing the stock bumper mounts with longer tubes.

 The hitch stayed at this level until I stretched the Van.
 At that time the bumper was installed by drilling a couple holes in the bumper and tapping holes in the hitch to hold it.
-The bumper was cut out to slide over the receiver and hammered in a bit to clear the pin that holds the receiver in place.
+The bumper was cut out to slide over the reciever and hammered in a bit to clear the pin that holds the reciever in place.
 In the end the bumper is about an inch farther back than stock.

-Last update: 02/20/00
+Last update: 3/30/13

 Home